manastalukdar/manastalukdar.github.io/website/components/about/highlights.md

 - Senior industry leader in _Data Infrastructure for **Enterprise AI**_.
 Experienced in building and growing organizations and developing products used in critical industrial infrastructure across the world.

-- _More than 17 years of industry experience_, including as individual contributor, hands-on development lead and product owner.
+- _Nearly two decades of industry experience_, including as individual contributor, hands-on development lead and product owner.
 Focus in recent years on _engineering leadership_ and _driving organizational growth_.

 - Quick learner, self driven.
 Significant experience and contributions in _artificial intelligence, distributed systems, data infrastructure and cloud computing_.
 Recent technical focus on _scalable AI/ML platforms_ and _generative AI_.